Academics

 Info For

 Philosophy is the study of what there is (metaphysics), what we can know (epistemology), and the nature of the good, the right, and the beautiful (ethics and aesthetics).
 As a philosophy major, you will learn how to sort through some of life’s greatest questions while improving your reasoning, analytic, and judgment skills.
-You will also improve your ability to develop and defend positions through effective written and oral communication.
-You can choose from six tracks while studying philosophy: Philosophy, Philosophy and Business, Philosophy and Law, Philosophy and Medical Ethics, Philosophy and Other Fields, or Philosophy Honors.
+You can choose from multiple tracks in neuroscience, law, business, medical ethics, and others.

 Your philosophy courses will prepare you for a wide range of careers—in law, business, finance, management, technology, journalism, education, politics, and civil service—by cultivating your abilities to think critically and creatively about complex problems, and to express yourself with confidence and clarity.